-Academic interests: Dentition, diet, human osteology, health and disease, mortuary patterns, the bioarchaeology of childhood, social status, body modification, faunal osteology, Mesoamerican archaeology, Southeastern archaeology
+Academic interests: Dentition, subsistence strategies/diet, human osteology, health and disease, mortuary patterns, identity, social complexity, power relations, body modifications, political economy, Mesoamerican archaeology

 MA thesis title: Consequences of Contact: An Evaluation of Childhood Health Patterns Using Enamel Hypoplasias among the Colonial Maya of Tipu